astronomer/docs/learn/airflow-weaviate.md

 2. Download the `whl` file for the Airflow Weaviate provider beta version from the [Astronomer Github repository](https://github.com/astronomer/learn-tutorials-data/blob/main/wheel_files/airflow_provider_weaviate-0.0.1-py3-none-any.whl) and save it in your Astro project's `include` directory.

-3. Change the content of the `Dockerfile` of your Astro project to the following statement importing the wheel file:
+3. Change the content of the `Dockerfile` of your Astro project to the following statement importing the`whl` file:

     ```dockerfile
     # syntax=quay.io/astronomer/airflow-extensions:latest